fcambus/dnc/README.md

 ## Example

-Here is the output of running dnc with the default configuration file :
+Here is the output of running dnc with the default configuration file:

 ![dnc Screenshot](http://www.cambus.net/content/2014/02/dnc.png)